 The stability and prosperity of the Swiss financial centre are central to the entire Swiss economy.
 The takeover of Credit Suisse by UBS and the measures taken by the Swiss authorities have far-reaching implications for the Swiss financial centre.
 In the view of the Swiss Bankers Association (SBA), they were targeted and effective in ensuring the stability of the Swiss financial centre and building confidence.
 Switzerland has therefore assumed responsibility for preventing the spread of an international financial crisis and establishing stability.
-On this page, the SBA comments on the solution found as well as on current political affairs and issues.
+Based on the information available and numerous discussions with experts, the Swiss Bankers Association (SBA) comments on the solution found as well as on current political affairs and issues.

 The Swiss Bankers Association’s position